-You'll be required to provide EOI if your core life insurance coverage will be more than \$600,000.
+You will be required to provide EOI if your core life insurance coverage will be more than \$600,000.

-You'll be required to provide EOI for optional employee life insurance if you choose an amount that is four or five times FLEX Earnings, if the total amount is \$1 million or greater, or if you do not submit your selection within 31 days of your new hire date.
+You will be required to provide EOI for optional employee life insurance if you choose an amount that is four or five times Benefits Earnings, if the total amount is \$1 million or greater, or if you do not submit your selection within 31 days of your new hire date.

-If you're selecting optional spousal life insurance, you won't be required to submit EOI if the amount selected is \$50,000 or lower, as long as you make your selection within 31 days of your hire date.
+If you are selecting optional spousal life insurance, you will not be required to submit EOI if the amount selected is \$50,000 or lower, as long as you make your selection within 31 days of your hire date.